Veronica filiformis

 Veronica filiformis is a species of flowering plant in the family Plantaginaceae.
 It is known by many common names, including slender speedwell, creeping speedwell, threadstalk speedwell and Whetzel weed.
 It is native to eastern Europe and western Asia, and it is known in many other regions as an introduced species.

 Description

-V. filiformis is a rhizomatous perennial herb producing mats of hairy stems that readily root at nodes that touch substrate.
+Veronica filiformis is a rhizomatous perennial herb producing mats of stems that readily root at nodes that touch substrate.
 It is self-sterile and rarely seeds, being spread by stolons.
+The stems can reach lengths of 5 to 50 cm and be hairy without glands to covered in glandular hairs.

-The corolla of V. filiformis is four-lobed and blueish with a white tip, around 8–10 mm in diameter, the top lobe being largest since it is actually a fusion of two lobes.
+The corolla of V. filiformis is four-lobed and bluish with a white tip, around 8–10 mm in diameter, the top lobe being largest since it is actually a fusion of two lobes.
 At the center are two long, protruding stamens.
 Solitary flowers occur in leaf axils.
 They are on relatively long, slender stalks that arise from the leaf axils, and appear between April and July.
 The leaves, found near the base of the stem, are 5–10 mm across, rounded or kidney-shaped with blunt teeth and short stalks, and smaller on distal parts.
 It is perennial.
 In Ireland, the plant was sewn into the clothing of travellers for good luck.

+Taxonomy

+Veronica filiformis was given its scientific name by James Edward Smith in 1791.
+It is classified in the genus Veronica within the family Plantaginaceae.
+It has one botanical synonym Veronica sibthorpiifolia described by Louis Athanase Chaubard in 1853.
+It has no subspecies.